zakattack9/zstoo.com/README.md

 ### Optimization Issues
 - Weird animation and layout behavior on Safari
 - Laggy/stuttering animations on Firefox (mobile)
+- Refreshing about page will "reset" fixed position of `.About__pin`
 - ScrollMagic lags exponentially when using more abstract glow SVGs/images
   - This consequently causes laggy GSAP tweens/timelines
   - *Potentially consider exporting abstract glow graphics as pngs?*